 Live online sessions on 11 & 22 - 24 November 2021

 - Duration: live online sessions plus 8 weeks access to course materials

 - 10% discount for ICHNT staff

 - Venue: Online

 - Contact us

-COVID-19 update: Due to current Covid-19 restrictions, this course will be delivered remotely.
+Due to the COVID-19 pandemic this course will be delivered remotely.

 This course forms part of a range of short courses in Allergy which are available both to students who are enrolled on the MSc in allergy programme, and as stand-alone CPD programmes for GPs, specialist trainees and consultants, nurses, dietitians and other healthcare professionals wishing to improve their ability to manage allergic patients in daily practice.